Updated December 5, 2018

 These plans are cheaper for the employer than more traditional pension plans, because employees make the primary contributions from their salaries, the employer has no fixed obligation to contribute, and, when the employer does contribute, it does so as a tax-deductible business expense.

 401(k) plans do not require either the employee or the employer to contribute any set amount each year.
 The IRS limits how much an employee can contribute each year.
+In 2019, the limit is $19,000, but if you're 50 or older, you can contribute an extra $6,000.
 The maximum permissible contribution amount goes up each year with the rise in the cost of living.
 There is no legal limit on the amount an employer may contribute, but most employers contribute a percentage of the amount of the employee’s contribution.

 A 401(k) plan usually offers the employee a choice among different investments for the deferred income.
 Some plans offer a selection of preapproved savings accounts, money market funds, stocks and bonds, and mutual funds.
 Other plans permit employees to select their own investment funds or even to buy individual stock shares on the open market.
 However, there are usually some limits on the number of investments offered and on the frequency and number of changes in investments that can be made in a given period of time.